 - disclaimer that it is impossible to guarantee that information shared remotely cannot be compromised.

-It is important that the practitioner not only disclose and exchange the privacy and security information mentioned above, but also obtain agreement.
+It is important that the practitioner not only disclose and exchange the privacy and security information mentioned above, but also obtain an agreement.
 Practitioners must also both identify and resolve any conflicts of interest concerning the parties and create an atmosphere in their use of approaches and technology which does not create the perception of conflict of interest.
-These information disclosure, exchange, and agreement steps enable clients to feel safe in and trust remote communication.
+These information disclosures, exchange, and agreement steps enable clients to feel safe in and trust remote communication.